-Wired headphone comes the cable and its cable glands.
+The wired headphone comes with the cable and its cable glands.
 Also known as connectors, glands attach a cable to the equipment.
-Each of these parts are important to create a stable and balanced connection.
+Each of these parts is important to create a stable and balanced connection.

-Just as there are different types of cables and connections, there are also different types of connectors, plugs and jacks.
+Just as there are different types of cables and connections, there are also different connectors, plugs and jacks.
 These are:

-Standing for Registered Jack, RJ9 is a connector that you will see on a desk phone.
-It has a four contact construction that connects it to 4P4C handset plug.
-It goes into the square port that you see at the side of the phone.
-The connector is usually customised, meaning not every connector will fit into every port.
+Standing for Registered Jack, RJ9 is a connector you will see on a desk phone.
+It has a four contact construction that connects it to a 4P4C handset plug.
+It goes into the square port that you see on the side of the phone.
+The connector is usually customized, meaning not every connector will fit into every port.

 Short for Universal Serial Bus, we are all familiar with this connector.
-With a universal port, the USB connector is pretty versatile and can fit into any module.
-Usually used with a computer, it is used to transfer all kind of information from one device to another from text to audio.
+The USB connector is pretty versatile with a universal port and can fit into any module.
+Usually used with a computer, it transfers all kinds of information from one device to another, from text to audio.

-For mobiles and tablets we have micro-USB, a shortened version to accommodate for the compact body.
-Within USBs there are now various versions like USB 2, USB 3.
+For mobiles and tablets, we have micro-USB, a shortened version to accommodate the compact body.
+There are now various versions like USB 2, USB 3.

-This is the standard and hence, most common audio pin you will find.
-Chances are that your mobile or music system uses the same connector.
+This is the standard and hence, the most common audio pin you will find.
+The chances are that your mobile or music system uses the same connector.
 It is most commonly found with the new cell models, portable music systems and computers.

 2.5 mm plug

 You have probably seen this one with your older phone headphone or your walkman.
-This is the older version of 3.5 mm plug. the 2.5 mm balanced pin are sometimes found in high fidelity audio players.
+This is the older version of the 3.5 mm plug.
+The 2.5 mm balanced pin is sometimes found in high-fidelity audio players.

 6.35 mm plug